Make your Pi stream!

 Wifi support (WPA, for Raspbian supported wifi-adapters)

-No need for tinkering, no need to use the Linux
+No need for tinkering, no need to use the Linux commandline

 Working Raspberry Pi

-Speakers/amplifier (analog or USB)
+Speakers, amplifier or headphones (analog or USB)

 SD-Card, 1GB minimum